abdustartus/azure-demo/README.md

 | **xrdp login failed** – special characters in password, missing `.xsession` | Used `printf | passwd` and explicitly set `xfce4-session` with `chown` |
 | **`ParentResourceNotFound` for runCommand** (WS11 not yet created) | Added explicit `dependsOn: [ task2d ]` to the storage mount module in `main.bicep` |

-All fixes are **hardcoded in the Bicep templates** – no manual CLI intervention required for a successful deployment.

 ---

 ## License